catsoften/The-Powder-Toy/Wiki/elements/hidden-elements.md

 ## MSSL (Missile)
 Guided missile, tries to accelerate to its target x, y coordinates (determined by pavg0, pavg1).
 If it hits a solid / powder detonates
 (transforms into BOMB).
 Can go through gas and liquid without interruption.
 Leaves behind a smoke trail.

+## LCSM (Liquid cesium)
+Same as CESM, but liquid.
+Explodes at 1600 C. When it goes above 671 C it will start to glow and bubble a bit, and won't conduct electricity.
+Same reactions as CESM.